stevenfoong/Elektro/README.md

 ## Running this image with docker-compose

-The volumes are set to keep the scripts persistent.
+The volumes are set to keep your custom scripts persistent.

 ```
 version: '3'